Giving Tuesday is December 1st,

 Yes.
 We receipt all gifts in accordance with IRS guidelines.
 If you give online, you will also receive a confirmation of your gift via email.

-How does the Foundation match online donations with its donor records?
+How does the Foundation link online donations with its donor records?

 The Foundation’s gift accounting department analyzes each online gift to verify whether the donor is a graduate, long-time supporter, and or a new donor to the site.
 Staff members review name and address information (residence and business), graduation dates, and any other comments associated with the gift to correctly match the online donation with the correct donor.